jatin69/srijan-2019/articles/debunking-the-fabricated-AI.md

 are an essence of human intelligence.
 Sure, a robot does employ concepts of AI, but the keyword is "use".
 A machine that can recognise images is AI, perhaps limited in its scope but nevertheless - AI.
-2. AI = Machine LearningMachine Learning(ML) is a subset of AI.
+2. AI = Machine Learning .
+Machine Learning(ML) is a subset of AI.
 Machine Learning is only a means of achieving AI.
 A faster, smarter, efficient way.
 If we had to create a program that recognises trees from a photo, we could possibly write it in code.